gtiwari333/spring-boot-web-application-sample/README.md

 - Update run configuration to run maven goal `wro4j:run` Before Launch.
 It should be after 'Build'

-## Run Tests
+## Run Tests (use ./mvnw instead of mvn if you want to use maven wrapper)

 ## It uses TestContainers, which requires Docker to be installed locally.

 ##### Running full tests

-`./mvnw clean verify`
+`mvn clean verify`

 ##### Running unit tests only (it uses maven surefire plugin)

-`./mvnw  compiler:testCompile resources:testResources  surefire:test`
+`mvn  compiler:testCompile resources:testResources  surefire:test`

 ##### Running integration tests only (it uses maven-failsafe-plugin)

-`./mvnw  compiler:testCompile resources:testResources  failsafe:integration-test`
+`mvn  compiler:testCompile resources:testResources  failsafe:integration-test`

 ## Code Quality